leila68/Axb/doc/Readme.md

 Figure 2 shows the performance of SpMV for both CSC and CSR storage formats.
 As shown, because the CSR variant has fewer write operations than the CSC variant, consistently shows a better performance.
-The CSR variant is on average XXX times faster than the CSC variant.
+The CSR variant is on average 1.08 times faster than the CSC variant.
 <br>
 ![graph1](https://github.com/leila68/Axb/blob/master/doc/graphM2.png "graph1")